gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 else:          release  x_G + N(0, sigma * Delta_2(G))
 ```

-**The measurement is never reconstructed back to cell space.** Mapping
+**The measurement is never reconstructed back to cell space.** Not because the
-`x̃_G` back would make cell errors unequal and correlated, with covariance
-`P_G P_Gᵀ`, which breaks the least-squares fit.
-Noise on `x_G` is already
-isotropic, so plain weighted least squares stays exact.
+estimate would differ — for a single marginal it would not.
+Least squares in
+edge space solves `(AᵀA)·pred = Aᵀy` with `A = P_G⁻¹`, and since `AᵀA = Z` that
+reduces to `pred = P_G y`: the reconstruction is exactly what the fit already
+computes implicitly.

+The reason is the **weighting**.
+Measurements are pooled by a single scalar
+`1/scale²` each, which is only valid if the noise within a measurement is even
+across its entries.
+On the edges it is.
+Reconstructed to cells it is not —
+the covariance becomes `P_G P_Gᵀ`, unequal and correlated, and one scalar can
+no longer describe it.
+Staying in edge space gets the same estimate *and* keeps
+the pooling valid, so the model's prediction is pushed into edge space to meet
+the measurement rather than the reverse.

 Every record contributes a count of one to exactly one cell, so a whole
 marginal costs the same as a single cell would.
 That is why AIM measures entire